smatechnologies/visualcron-docs/docs/security.md

 ## Security

-Many actions has been taken to ensure security.
+Many actions have been taken to ensure security.
 Look at the following chapters to learn more.

 ### TLS Communication Between Client and Server